andrew-jacobs/w65c816sxb-cdemo/README.md

 # w65c816sxb-cdemo
-A Demo C Program for the WDC W65C816 SXB Development Board
+This repository contains a demonstration C program for the WDC W65C816 SXB development board.
+It contains a custom start up module and